arraydesign/Designer/Attitude.md

-# ATTITUDE that a competent graphic designer should have…
+Below is a list of ATTITUDES that a competent graphic designer should have.

 * Creative but organized
 * Detail oriented
 * Shows initiative when it comes to solving problems (i.e. able to correctly identify problems and come up with solutions)